OfficeDev/office-js-docs-pr/docs/develop/localization.md

 </OfficeApp>
 ```

-The basic system (subject to some complications described later) is that when the add-in is installed (or upgraded), Office will replace the `${token.locale}` with the locale of the Office host application.
-So, in the example, if the Office locale is fr-fr, then Office will download an extended overrides file named `fr-fr-extended-overrides.json`, but if the locale is es-mx, then it will download an extended overrides file named `es-mx-extended-overrides.json`.
+The basic system (subject to some complications described later) is that when the add-in is installed (or upgraded), Office replaces the `${token.locale}` with the locale of the Office host application.
+So, in the example, if the Office locale is `fr-fr`, then Office downloads an extended overrides file named `fr-fr-extended-overrides.json`, but if the locale is `es-mx`, then Office downloads an extended overrides file named `es-mx-extended-overrides.json`.
 (You can also use the token as a folder name instead of, or in addition to, using it as part of a file name.)

 There are hundreds of possible locales, and it is not likely to be cost effective for you to produce a separate extended override file for each of them.
 So, you need a way to control what Office will insert into the URL when the Office host application's locale is one of those for which you haven't created an extended override file.
 The first step is to specify a default value that Office should use.
 You do this with a [Token](../reference/manifest/token.md) element as in the following example.
 Note that: